harsht67/unsplash-clonev2/README.md

 - Filter (topics)

 ## Note
-Typescript is only used till Header component
+- Typescript is only used till Header component
-Home component is built using Javascript
+- Home component is built using Javascript
-I tried using typescript but was getting errors bugs mostly due to API & external libraries used
+- I tried using Typescript but was getting errors & bugs mostly due to API & external libraries used